espocrm/documentation/docs/user-guide/emails.md

 ## Gmail accounts

-For connecting your Gmail account (IMAP and SMTP) you have two options:
+To connect your Gmail account (IMAP and SMTP) you have two options:

 1. Enable access for less secure application at your Google account settings.
 2. Use [Google Integration](https://www.espocrm.com/extensions/google-integration/) that provides a secure authentication via Oauth2.

 ## Working with emails

-Emails are fetched by cron (in the background) every few minutes (period can specified by Administrator).
+Emails are fetched by Cron (in the background) every few minutes (period can specified by the administrator).
-You can see all your emails at Emails tab.
-There are the following default folders: Inbox, Sent, Draft, Archive and Trash.
+You can see all your emails on the page accessed through the *Emails* tab.

-*Status* field:
+There are the following default folders available:

+* All – all emails in the system the user has access to; the user can see even emails of other users here (if Roles allow);
+* Inbox – incoming emails sent to the user are automatically placed here;
+* Sent – emails sent by the user;
+* Draft – emails composed by the user but not yet sent;
+* Archive – inbox emails that the user exclicitly moved to the Archice;
+* Trash – inbox emails that the user exclicitly moved to the Trash.

+The Email's *Status* field has the following values:

 * *Sent* – was sent via CRM;
 * *Imported* – fetched from IMAP account or archived manually;